SIT Study Abroad Logo

 International Relations in the Global South

-Explore non-western perspectives on South-South and continental relations through lectures, visits, and internships involving diplomats, activists, and intellectuals in South Africa and Mozambique.
+Explore non-western perspectives on South-South and international relations through lectures, visits, and internships involving diplomats, activists, and intellectuals in South Africa and Mozambique.

 At a Glance